HSB3119-22080296/Group-10/README.md

 Exceptions:

 There are some notable exceptions where houses have less than 6 rooms but house prices are very high (up to 50k USD).
-This could be due to other factors such as prime location or special features he househe h
+This could be due to other factors such as prime location or special features the house

 Conclusion: